FoodReference.com Logo

 1896 Alfred Ely Beach died.
 American inventor and publisher of ‘Scientific American’ magazine.

-1896 Leo Hirshfield introduced the Tootsie Roll at his small store in New York City.
-It was supposedly named after his 5 year old daughter, whose nickname was 'Tootsie.'
+1896 Leo Hirshfield introduced the Tootsie Roll at his small store in New York City, and named it after his 5 year old daughter, whose nickname was 'Tootsie.'
+It was the first individually wrapped penny candy.

-1896 Opening day of the first modern Olympic games.
-The last Olympics were held 1,500 years ago.
+1896 Opening day of the first modern Olympic games in Athens, Greece.
+The last Olympics were held more than 1,500 years ago.

 1896 According to some stories, the Chinese-American dish, chop suey, was created in New York City by Cantonese chef, Li Hung-Chang